heinermann/ONI_Mods/CritterTraits/README.md

 Tiny - Is 40% smaller than average.

 ### Known Bugs
-- Baby to Adult transition re-rolls the traits.
 - [Visual only] Size modifiers have animation glitches (scaling causes extra or lack of jump height for example)
 - [Visual only] Dreckos with size modifiers are not offset properly when upside down